wyplay/pytracemalloc/README.rst

 * Compile and install Python
 * It can be installed in a custom directory

+Using these patches, pytracemalloc is unable to track creation of new objects using free lists:

+* int, float, unicode
+* tuple, list, set, dict
+* binded method, C function
+* frame

+To track creation of all instrances, you may want to try experimental patches:

+* python2.7_track_free_list.patch: add an hook to be track usage of free lists.
+  Python is a slower with this patch, but tracemalloc is able to track all Python objects.
+* Disable completly free lists: python2.5_no_free_list.patch and python2.7_no_free_list.patch.
+Python is much slower using these patches.

 Dependencies:

 * `Python <http://www.python.org>`_ 2.5 - 3.4